SAP-samples/hda-cross-pm-samples/tutorials/sap-business-data-cloud-content/09-native-data-integration/README.md

 ## Motivation
 SAP Datasphere offers extensive default connections to access data from different sources, independent of the deployment (on-premise or cloud) or its origin (SAP or non-SAP).
-This exercise guides customers on how to integrate data into the Business Data Cloud that isn't readily available as a data product, part of an Insight App or resides in a third party solution.
+This exercise guides customers on how to integrate data into the Business Data Cloud that isn't readily available as a data product, part of an Intelligent Application or resides in a third party solution.

 You can use a wide range of data from both SAP and non-SAP sources to build your analytic use case through the help of native integration and built-in connectors.
 This allows you to easily integrate and consolidate data, making the most of your data to ensure that business insights are reliably conveyed.
 You can find the list of [supported connection types here](https://help.sap.com/docs/SAP_DATASPHERE/9f804b8efa8043539289f42f372c4862/bffbd58c15784a62af0520f171018ded.html).